 Will individual drivers have to register with the PUCO?

 No, drivers will not have to register with the PUCO.
 Drivers will continue to be screened and registered to drive by the TNCs.

-If there are any complaints about any TNCs, where should they go?
+If there are any complaints about any transportation network company, where should they go?

 Any complaints about a TNC should be directed towards that company’s customer support.
-Pursuant to ORC 4925.05, each TNC is required to have complaint procedures and must disclose its complaint procedures on its network.
+Pursuant to Ohio Revised Code 4925.05, each TNC is required to have complaint procedures and must disclose its complaint procedures on its network.